 This, I must say, is summer.
 It can also be barbecues, sandcastles, dripping popsicles, dropping of the election writ….

-As Big Bird once said (or was it Ernie?) one of these things just doesn’t belong.“An election call?
-Now?
-Really?”
+As Big Bird once said (or was it Ernie?) one of these things just doesn’t belong.

 Much has been made lately as to the timing of this election call.
 Though I’m not sure anyone is bothering to listen.
 The Sunday of an August weekend (a long weekend for many Canadians) may produce a call for another beer, a call to an impromptu party, the call of children after the ice cream truck.
 But rarely, at least in my hazy recollections, does summer scream for a call to ramp up the rhetoric and hit the hustings.

 Aside from the economics, aside from the possible political gains which are just too vague for my sun-addled brain to pick through; the bottom line is…well…c‘mon, it‘s summer.
-An election call?
+An elections call?
 Now?
 Really?

 We have our crosses and we bear them with grit and grace.
 But is it too much to ask for just two blissful months that we may put aside the drudgery of life, throw some burgers on the barbecue and forget for a moment about Action Plans, Justin’s hair and the middle class?
 The middle class is at the cottage; at the Jays game; on the patio calling the waiter for nachos.
 They are not watching the 24 hour news cycle desperate for a call to arms from Ottawa.